ministryofjustice/prisoner-transactions-api/README.md

 # Running the integration tests

-Integration tests use Wiremock to stub any API calls required, and use a local H2 database that is seeded with data specific to each test suite.
+Integration tests use Wiremock to stub any API calls required, and use a local postgres database which is started automatically.
+To start manually use command `docker-compose up prisoner-transactions-api-db` .

 `$ ./gradlew integrationTest`